Unit 1: The language of the media

 Read the article again and insert the headings listed below in the correct spaces before each paragraph.

-a.
-All media are construction
+- All media are constructions

-The media construct reality
+- The media construct reality

 Exercise 3